-Commport’s Brian Miles attended the RCC STORE event May 28 -29 at the Toronto Congress Centre.
-RCC has done a great job of growing its membership, expanding the STORE Conference and attracting both sought after speakers and over 2,000 attendees to the STORE event.
+Retail Council of Canada: Commport’s Brian Miles attended the RCC STORE event May 28 -29 at the Toronto Congress Centre.
+Retail Council of Canada has done a great job of growing its membership, expanding the STORE Conference, and attracting both sought-after speakers and over 2,000 attendees to the STORE event.

-The overriding theme of the STORE Conference was change in the retail sector.
-In the news it talks about the demise of retail but in fact in a lot of areas retail sales are growing.
-The integration of retail with eComm and all facets of a business “omni-channel” is now getting more sophisticated by leveraging big data, AI and most of all, experimenting with new and different ways to attract, retain and excite customers.
-It is the growth on omni-channel that is bringing customers back to stores.
+The overriding theme of the STORE Conference was changed in the retail sector.
+In the news, it talks about the demise of retail but in fact, in a lot of areas, retail sales are growing.
+The integration of retail with eComm and all facets of a business “omnichannel” is now getting more sophisticated by leveraging big data, AI, and most of all, experimenting with new and different ways to attract, retain, and excite customers.
+It is the growth of omnichannel that is bringing customers back to stores.

-Everyone keeps hearing about the amazing success of Amazon and other eComm sites, and they are growing quickly, but the almost “shocking” news we heard is that on-line sales only represent 8% of the total Canadian government retails sales number; it is 10% in the US.
-The major reason for these low numbers is that retail spend also include cars, gas, all food bought in-store or restaurants and other categories.
+Everyone keeps hearing about the amazing success of Amazon and other eComm sites, and they are growing quickly, but the most “shocking” news we heard is that online sales only represent 8% of the total Canadian government retails sales number; it is 10% in the US.
+The major reason for these low numbers is that retail spending also includes cars, gas, all food bought in-store or restaurants, and other categories.

-My compliments to Diane and the RCC staff as I learned a lot, met some new contacts and was inspired to make a few changes in what I do....
+My compliments to Diane and the Retail Council of Canada staff as I learned a lot, met some new contacts, and was inspired to make a few changes in what I do...
 Great Event. – Brian Miles